AllWorldIT/containers-nginx-uwsgi/README.md

 Keeping in mind that the `workers`, `module` and `callable` can be customized using environment variables.

+## /etc/uwsgi/uwsgi.env

+Environment variables to export for UWSGI.

 ## /app/requirements.txt

 If `/app/requirements.txt` exists and no `/app/.venv` exists, a virtual environment will be created using the